Sectorul Buiucani

 The largest Jewish cemetery in Moldova is in Buiucani, it was listed as a national monument in 2012.
 The cemetery hosts an abandoned synagogue that was destroyed by the Nazis during the Holocaust.
 Buiucani is also home to a large indoor market, on Ion Creangă street which sells clothes and other goods at low prices.
 On Ion Pelivan street there is a school and a center for refugees from various conflicts.
 There are also several parks Alunelul, Dendrarium, and Valea Morilor in the area and easy access to the rest of Chisinau, for example, Trolleybus nr.
 22 can go to the city center and Botanica.

+Located largely in the central area of Chisinau, the Buiucani sector has numerous historical monuments, it is a well-known center of culture and history, with theaters, museums, educational institutions of all degrees.
+In the sector are located the most important state institutions and most of the headquarters of diplomatic missions accredited in the Republic of Moldova.

+With over 20,000 businesses, the Buiucani Sector constitutes a significant economic potential in the city and in the country.
+Televisions, tractors, domestic and export furniture, footwear, tap wine, candies, books, a wide range of other consumer goods are produced here.
+The parks, leisure and entertainment areas, the arboretum, the astronomical observatory, the few bookstores and reference libraries give a certain specificity to the sector.